Marscapes: 3D Mars Model Decor

 - These 3D terrain models are NOT simply flat 2D prints of images.
 Daylight and shadows changing over time reveal the depth of the 3rd and 4th dimensions.

-- Our Educational edition map style overlays informational text such as points of interest, scale marks, and latitude and longitude lines.
+- Our Educational edition map style of Valles Marineris overlays informational text such as points of interest, scale marks, and latitude and longitude lines.

 - Excitement: Bring the Mar’s landscape into your home or office as a unique conversation starter and to show off your love and knowledge of the planet.

 - Options!
-With three sizes to choose from, custom matting and frame options, and many Marscape locations to collect; the possible mix and match combinations are plentiful.
+With four sizes up to 30″x30″ to choose from and many Marscape locations to collect; the possible mix and match combinations are plentiful.

 Marscapes Topographical Features